timeplus-io/docs/docs/proton-kafka.md

 The supported values for `data_format` are:

-- JSONEachRow: each Kafka message can be a single JSON document, or each row is a JSON document.
+- JSONEachRow: parse each row of the message as a single JSON document.
+The top level JSON key/value pairs will be parsed as the columns.
 [Learn More](#jsoneachrow).
 - CSV: less commonly used.
 [Learn More](#csv).
-- ProtobufSingle: for single Protobuf message per Kafka message
+- ProtobufSingle: for single Protobuf message per message
-- Protobuf: there could be multiple Protobuf messages in a single Kafka message.
+- Protobuf: there could be multiple Protobuf messages in a single message.
 - Avro: added in Proton 1.5.2
 - RawBLOB: the default value.
-Read/write Kafka message as plain text.
+Read/write message as plain text.

 :::info